History of the project

 Our male osprey, HR7 exchanged his homelands of Aberfoyle in Scotland for the lakes and hills of Wales.
 We don’t know a great deal about HR7.
 But Blue 24 has some history in Wales before coming to us.
 She’s quite old to have a first successful nest at the age of 8.
 She attempted to nest elsewhere in previous years, sadly ending in failure.
 Her new nesting location is a much better choice, being close to an abundant food source with minimal energy expenditure required to hunt, protected from ground predators like pine marten, and away from other nests.

 HR7 and Blue 24 raised a single female chick in 2018.
 The chick, ringed Blue Z9, was named Luned, after a character in the Mabinogion.
+In 2019, the pair successfully reared another chick, this time a male, ringed KA9, and named Roli, after the character in "One Moonlit Night" by Caradog Pritchard.
 We hope to see Luned again in 2020 when she should return to the Wales for the first time from Africa.

 Watching Ospreys at Brenig

 Why not come and see these magnificent birds up close for yourself at Brenig?
-With a scope, you can see the pair nesting from a safe distance from Sailing Club Bay from April to the end of August.
+We have formed a partnership project with both the North Wales Wildlife Trust and RSPB, that gives you plenty of options.
+With scopes available for free from the North Wales Wildlife Trust, you can see the pair nesting from a safe distance from Sailing Club Bay from April to the end of August.

-For photographers, we have a specially constructed hide that gets you within 150m of the nest without disturbing the.
+For photographers that want a more exclusive experience, we have a specially constructed hide that gets you within 150m of the nest.
+You will only be sharing with one other photopgraper at most.
 The hide is kitted out with 1 way glass, snoods, gimbals and even comfy seats!
 We will be taking bookings for two hour sessions in the afternoons from mid April 2019 onwards.
 Each session is priced at £55 per person and there is a limit of 2 people per session.